ExtendRealityLtd/VRTK/CONTRIBUTING.md

 All core classes should be within the `VRTK` namespace and the class name should be prefixed with `VRTK_`.

+Any example code should be within the`VRTK.Examples` namespace and any Unity Event Helpers should be within the `VRTK.UnityEventHelper` namespace.

 Parameters should be defined at the top of the class before any methods are defined.